logo

 How to Become a Teacher in Jacksonville

-The Duval County Public Schools (DCPS) school district administers public schools in Jacksonville, which have an estimated 129,000 students and over 8,000 teachers.1 To work as a teacher in the public school system, you will need to be certified by the Florida Department of Education.
+The Duval County Public Schools (DCPS) school district serves Jacksonville with approximately 129,000 students and over 8,000 teachers.1 To work as a teacher in the public school system, you must be certified by the Florida Department of Education (FLDOE).
 This process requires a bachelor’s degree and successful completion of an educator preparation program and content exams.
-Private and charter schools often have their own requirements, which are discussed in our Private and Charter Schools in Jacksonville section.
 Keep reading to find out more about teaching in Jacksonville.

 Jacksonville Teacher Certification Requirements

-Jacksonville public school teachers must be certified to teach by the state of Florida.
+To teach in Jacksonville public schools, you must be certified by the state of Florida.
 There are many routes to teacher certification in Florida.
 The traditional path is to complete a bachelor’s degree program that includes a teacher preparation component and apply directly for certification.
-If you have an out-of-state teaching certification, you may also be able to apply for Florida certification by reciprocity.
-See the Florida certification page for more information.
+If you have an out-of-state teaching certification, you may be eligible for Florida certification by reciprocity.
+See the Florida teacher certification page for more information.

-Alternatively, if you have a bachelor’s degree but did not complete teacher preparation you can also apply for temporary certification or an alternative preparation program that will help you gain real classroom teaching experience and complete the requirements while you work towards full certification.
-See our Florida alternative certification page for more information.
+Alternatively, if you have a bachelor’s degree but have not completed teacher preparation, you can apply for temporary certification or an alternative program to gain classroom experience and meet full certification requirements.
+See our Florida alternative teacher certification page for more information.

 Teacher Certification Programs in Jacksonville

-The Jacksonville-area colleges and universities listed below offer teacher preparation programs that can qualify you for first-time certification or for additional endorsements if you are already certified.
-You can also visit our Florida schools page to learn more about certification programs in the state.
+The Jacksonville-area colleges and universities listed below offer teacher preparation programs that can qualify you for first-time certification or additional endorsements if you are already certified.
+You can also visit our Florida education schools guide to learn more about certification programs in the state.

 • Edward Waters College